• Skip to main content

 Group B is composed of several people from Group A and one or two individuals who criticize, discourage, and demoralize you.

 The negative individuals in Group B can really weigh you down and hold you back from reaching your goals and creating the life you want.
-Clearly, you would have a greater chance of achieving your dreams if Group A was your inner-circle.
+Clearly, you would have a greater chance of achieving your dreams if Group A was your inner circle.

 Nurturing means that you look at what actions you could take to create a positive relationship.
 This may involve taking an honest look at whether you have contributed to it being a toxic relationship by any means.

-Pruning is about cutting toxic relationships out of your inner-circle and/or communication channels.
+Pruning is about cutting toxic relationships out of your inner circle and/or communication channels.

 Uprooting is about removing toxic relationships from your life entirely.

 So what is a toxic relationship?
-I feel it depends on how much toxic affect the person has on you!
+I feel it depends on how much toxic effect the person has on you!
 For example, one person may be unaffected by a person who is aggressive, opinionated, and competitive.
 Whereas another person would be poisoned by this behavior due to their personality and/or experiences.

 The most important aspect of a relationship’s toxic effect on you is the underlining motivations of the other person.
 In my experience, these negative motivations are often subconscious.
 The person is not aware that their actions are toxic or even abusive.
 Or they justify their behavior in some way or another.
-They may see it as helpful, dutiful, or inline with their religious, political, or professional beliefs.
+They may see it as helpful, dutiful, or in line with their religious, political, or professional beliefs.
 For example, if they work in the field of psychology they may act as a diagnostician in their relationships and not as a friend.
 If the other person in this relationship rejects the notion of psychotherapy and antidepressants as being a pathway to success, then their interactions will likely be toxic.

 For the purposes of clarity, let’s compare the differences between a healthy relationship and a toxic relationship in terms of how you are treated by the other person.
 Note: It is best to read them line by line, left to right, as each line is a comparison to the other column.